'Gods in Color': Shining new light on ancient statues | DW | 03.02.2020

 The knowledge that ancient Greek and Roman statues were colorfully painted has largely been suppressed in recent centuries.
 An exhibition explores this shaded past and shows figures in their vibrant original hues.

-We often think of ancient statues as the white stone figures exhibited in museums.
+We often think of ancient statues as the white stone figures that have long dominated museum collections.
 But in recent years, the public has been reawakened to the fact that many of these antiquities were once brightly colored.

 In the exhibition "Gods in Color - Golden Edition," which features over 100 painted sculptures in Frankfurt's Liebieghaus museum, visitors can witness the polychromatic transformation of ancient statues and experience their original, eye-opening bright hues.